Anideep-Kalia/Pipeline-1/Readme.md

        1.3 NodeJS plugin
        1.4 Pipeline plugin
        1.5 Kubernetes Continuous Deploy plugin
+       1.6 Plugins name keeps on changing so try to lookout for logic instead name

     2. Create a new Jenkins pipeline:
        2.1 In Jenkins, create a new pipeline job and configure it with the Git repository URL for the React application.